M4rotte/docker-centreon/README.md

 Most of the application is written in PHP (+ some parts in Perl).
 As a downside for integration, it depends on PHP < 5.5 (NB: strictly inferior)

+The initial Centreon upgrade (install/upgrade.php) which takes place the first time keeps restarting again for an unknown reason.
+So after it took place, you need to manually connect to the container and `mv /centreon/www/install /centreon/www/install.done`

 ## Docker volumes

 ### centreondb